Grokzen/pykwalify/docs/validation-rules.rst

 Timestamp
 ---------

-Parse a string or integer to determine if it is a valid unix timestamp.
+Parse a string or integer to determine if it is a valid Unix timestamp.

 Timestamps must be above ``1`` and below ``2147483647``.